 There are resources for dogs in need whose owners have limited funds, which you can read about here: Help If You Can’t Afford Your Dog’s Medical Bill

 One thing that helped me immensely is talking with others who have dogs affected by IMT.
-I run a Cocker Spaniel health and wellness group on Facebook, which you are welcome to join if you have an interest in the breed and its well being.
+I run a Cocker Spaniel health and wellness group on Facebook, which you are welcome to join if you have an interest in the breed and their well-being.

 There are other groups on Facebook that you can search on which deal specifically with IMT and IMHA.
 IMHA tends to be the scarier disease, but anything that attacks a dog’s immune system is a red alert.